Dr. Nina Feddermann-Demont, MD

 Head of SCC

-Nina Feddermann-Demont completed her studies in human medicine at the Westfälische Wilhelms-Universität Münster; in addition, she holds an intermediate diploma in sports science, German Sports University of Cologne and completed further training in manual medicine.
+Nina Feddermann-Demont completed her studies in medicine at the Westfälische Wilhelms-Universität Münster; in addition, she holds an intermediate diploma in sports science from the German Sports University of Cologne and completed further training in manual medicine.
 She has been working at the Department of Neurology, Interdisciplinary Centre for Vertigo and Neurological Visual Disorders, University Hospital of Zurich since 2010.
 She became a specialist in neurology in 2015.
 Nina Feddermann is member of the scientific committee of the Concussion in Sports group and from 2013-2016 of the FIFA Medical Assessment and Research Centre (F-MARC).
 In 2012, she launched the collaborative project “Swiss Concussion Project” to improve the return to training and play after head injuries in football.

 Dr. Alfred E. Müller, MD